torokrolf/homelab/14-Errors/README.md

 - Root SSH login is disabled by default in LXC containers.

 **Solution**:
-- Creating a regular user and configuring SSH key-based authentication.
+- Create a regular user and configure SSH key-based authentication.

 ---

-## Mount – SMB/NFS access from LXC
+## Sharing – SMB/NFS access from LXC
 <a name="mount-lxc"></a>

 **Problem**:
-- Unprivileged LXC containers cannot directly mount network shares.
+- Unprivileged LXC containers cannot mount network shares directly.

 **Solution**:
-- Mounting the shares on the Proxmox host using **AutoFS**, then passing them to the container via bind mount (`mp0`).
+- Use **AutoFS** on the Proxmox host to mount the shares, then pass them to the LXC using a bind mount (`mp0`).
-- This also prevents the `df` command from hanging if the storage becomes unavailable.
+- This prevents the `df` command from hanging if the storage goes offline.

 ---

-## Mount – When the TrueNAS share is not reachable
+## Sharing – Handling TrueNAS share unavailability
-<a name="notreachable"></a>
+<a name="unavailable"></a>

 **Problem**:
-- Several VMs and LXCs on Proxmox1 rely on TrueNAS shares.
-If the share becomes unavailable, services like qBittorrent continue downloading to the VM’s local disk, which causes issues.
+- Several VMs and LXCs on the Proxmox1 node depend on TrueNAS shares.
+If the share becomes unavailable, services like qBittorrent might continue downloading to the VM's local storage, filling up the disk.

 **Solution**:
-- The most reliable approach I found is to stop the affected VMs/LXCs when the share is unavailable.
-Since I follow the “one service per VM/LXC” principle, this does not impact other services.
+- Adopted a "shutdown on failure" policy.
+Since I follow the "one service per VM/LXC" principle, stopping affected machines doesn't impact other services.
-- When the share becomes available again, the VMs/LXCs are automatically started.

-Workflow:
-- All shares are mounted on Proxmox using AutoFS so their availability can be checked.
+- Proxmox uses **autofs** to mount and monitor shares.
-- A script checks every 30 seconds whether the share is reachable.
+- A script runs every 30 seconds to check share availability.
-- If the share is reachable, it checks whether the VM/LXC is running; if not, it starts it.
+- If the share is online: The script starts the VM/LXC if it isn't running.
-- If the share is not reachable, it stops the VM/LXC if it is running.
+- If the share is offline: The script shuts down the affected VM/LXC immediately.

 ❗ Script: [/11-Scripts/proxmox/mount-monitor](/11-Scripts/proxmox/mount-monitor)

-In the image below, when TrueNAS is stopped, the affected VMs/LXCs on the other Proxmox node are also stopped.
-When TrueNAS starts again, these machines automatically start as well.
+The image below shows that when TrueNAS is stopped, the dependent VMs/LXCs on the other Proxmox node shut down automatically.
+They restart once TrueNAS is back online.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/042abb72-ea53-4769-b017-237a0f493dbe" alt="TrueNAS stopped" width="400">